apache/mxnet/docs/tutorials/basic/symbol.md

 Most operators such as `mx.sym.Convolution` and `mx.sym.Reshape` are implemented in C++ for better performance.
 MXNet also allows users to write new operators using any frontend language such as Python.
-It often makes the developing and debugging much easier.
+This often simplifies development and debugging.

 To implement an operator in Python, we just need to define the two computation methods `forward` and `backward` with several methods for querying the properties, such as `list_arguments` and `infer_shape`.

-`NDArray` is the default type of arguments in both `forward` and `backward`.
-Therefore we often also implement the computation with `NDArray` operations.
+`NDArray` is the default argument type in both `forward` and `backward`.
+Therefore, we often also implement the computation with `NDArray` operations.
 To show the flexibility of MXNet, however, we will demonstrate an implementation of the `softmax` layer using NumPy.
-Though a NumPy based operator can be only run on CPU and also lose some optimizations which can be applied on NDArray, it enjoys the rich functionalities provided by NumPy.
+Though a NumPy based operator can be only run on CPU and also lose some optimizations which can be applied on NDArray, it still enjoys the rich features provided by NumPy.

 We first create a subclass of `mx.operator.CustomOp` and then define `forward` and `backward`.